ministryofjustice/cla_frontend/cla_socketserver/README.md

+The nodejs application has a express server which contains two components, a socket server and admin web app.

-#Socket messages
+#Socket server
-## Sent by user on the CHS frontend app
+## Sent by client (User browser)
 ### identify
 This message is sent by the user as soon as they land/refresh a page.